 - Learn the skills and knowledge you need to register with the General Dental Council as a dental therapist or hygienist.

 - Study at a university ranked 4th in the UK for dentistry, according to the QS World University Rankings 2017.

-- 100% of our 2015 graduates were in work or further study within six months of completing this course.
+- 100% of our graduates are in work or further study within six months of completing this course.

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .

-Tuition fees for home/EU students commencing their studies in September 2017 will be £9,250 per annum.
-Future inflationary increases will be applied to each subsequent year of the course, subject to government regulations on fee increases.
-Tuition fees for international students will be £34,000 per annum.
+Tuition fees for home/EU students commencing their studies in September 2018 will be £9,250.
+Future inflationary increases may also be applied to each subsequent year of your course, subject to government regulations on fee increases.
+Tuition fees for international students will be £34,500 per annum.
 For general information please see the undergraduate finance pages.

 When on the clinics you will need to wear a tunic - which cost approximately £25 each - as well as black trousers or skirt and black leather duty shoes that are close fitting around the toes and heels.